 Sunspots

-The image below, adapted from NOAA and from an earlier post, shows the observed values for the number of sunspots for cycle 25, up to January 2023, as well as the values predicted by NOAA.
+The image below (top), adapted from NOAA, shows the observed values for the number of sunspots for cycle 25, through August 2024, as well as the values predicted by NOAA (red line).

-Similarly, the image below shows the observed values for the F10.7cm radio flux for cycle 25, up to January 2023, as well as the values predicted by NOAA.
+The above image (bottom) shows the observed values for the F10.7cm radio flux for cycle 25, through August 2024, as well as the values predicted by NOAA (red line).

 Green dot: NOAA/NASA amplitude prediction.
 Purple dot: study's amplitude prediction